Shaddadi/veritex/README.md

 ### CAV'22 Artifact

+This section aims to reproduce results in the CAV'22 tool paper, inculding Figure 2&3&4 and Table 2&3. (to do: requirement for the hardware)
+There are two versions for the artifact evaluation.

+One reproduces a subset of the results in the paper, including the safety verification of all instances, the repair of unsafe instaces (33/35) and the implementation of the related work ART for the repair comparison.

+The other one reproduces all the results in the paper, including the safety verification of all instances, the repair of unsafe instaces (35/35) and the implementation of the related work ART for the repair comparison.

 ### Demo

 This demo includes the computation of the exact output reachable domain of a neural network using our reachability analysis method.